oskardudycz/event-driven.io/content/posts/2024-05-18--docker_compose_profiles/index.pl.md

 And play with Emmett.

 I wanted to keep the sample experience straightforward and use local development/debugging as the default.
-Docker image build and run would be optional (we could call it "Erik mode"!).
+Docker image build and run would be optional (we could call it _"Erik's mode"_!).

 Now, profiles come in handy here, as they enable that, I just had to add: